sympiler/sympiler.github.io/sympiler_docs/docs/tiling.md

-Sympiler aggregates iterations of loop to create balanced thread-level parallelism and improve locality within a thread.
+Sympiler aggregates iterations of a loop to create balanced thread-level parallelism and improve locality within a thread.
 In addition to iteration aggregation, Sympiler also uses block-tiling for some sparse methods to enable locality and vectorization.